Mass Secret Grave In Eastern Mexico Could Be Country's Largest, Official Says

 "Veracruz is a huge grave, when they finish opening the clandestine cemetery in the state it will be seen as the largest grave," Winckler said on the Televisa network, "because for years organized crime has disappeared and murdered people with the complicity of the authorities."

-The comments represent the most direct official acknowledgement of the scope of mass graves in Veracruz, the state along the coast east of Mexico City that's been a stronghold of the brutal Zetas cartel.
+The comments represent the most direct official acknowledgement of the scope of mass graves in Veracruz, the Gulf coast state east of Mexico City that has been a stronghold of the brutal Zetas cartel.

 As NPR's Carrie Kahn reported last fall, relatives of people who've gone missing during Mexico's drug wars have grown impatient in Veracruz.
 As the government failed to act, mothers and other family members took on the grisly task of recovering bodies from mass graves.